input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   which was used during encryption.
 * $pk$ - is a public key, which was used to encrypt a unit vector.

-So basically here is the relation between all these arguments:
+So basically here is the relation between all these values:
 \begin{equation}
 \mathbf{c} = (c_1, \ldots, c_M) = (ElGamalEnc(e_{i,1}, r_1, pk), \ldots, ElGamalEnc(e_{i,M}, r_M, pk))
 \end{equation}